Cruise control causes the truck to unexpectedly brake

 He says technicians tried everything to fix the problem over a three-month period, but despite replacing parts and making many attempts, they never were able to find out why the truck was exhibiting this weird behavior.

 Ultimately, the dealer concluded they had no choice but to buy back the truck from Kattchee.
-They needed the corporate office in Michigan to sign off though, and they are still waiting for that to happen.
-When KPRC 2 reached out to Ford’s corporate office, a representative said the company was still looking into the case.
+They needed the corporate office in Michigan to sign off though, and they were still waiting for that to happen.

-Meanwhile, Kattchee has gone months without his car, but he's still hoping for a resolution.
+Meanwhile, Kattchee has gone months without his car.

 “They just need to make it right by me,” he said, “that’s all I really ever wanted.”